BYOD Laptop selection check list for 2021 onward

 - Windows 10 Home, Pro or Education versions (Windows 10S is not compatible and should be avoided).

 - Windows Version 8.1 or better

-The chosen device must also meet these or exceed these requirements:
+The chosen device must also meet, or exceed, these requirements:

 - A viewable screen size of 11.6” or greater.

-- We recommend devices have a Solid State Drive or SSD of 128GB (gigabytes) or larger in capacity, M2 storage is also a recommended variant of such technology.
+- We recommend devices have a Solid State Drive (SSD) of 128GB (gigabytes) or larger in capacity, M2 storage is also a recommended variant of such technology.

 - 4GB of memory.

 - A Celeron, M3 or Intel i3 or greater processor or the equivalent in AMD for compute power.